Why do women wear makeup?

 Before we continue, I want to note that this article doesn’t take into account the beautiful diversity of who uses makeup and why.
 The current research on this subject focuses on straight men and women and is based on the assumption that only women wear it.
 This is not to say that these tips do not apply if you don’t fit within this specific group, but the currently available research for multi-groups is limited.

 What Biology Says About Attractive Female Faces

-Researchers have discovered there are two universal characteristics that contribute to the attractiveness of a woman’s face.
+Researchers have discovered two universal characteristics that contribute to the attractiveness of a woman’s face.

-Women tend to naturally have darker lips and skin around the eyes so our brains subconsciously note that as a sign of femininity.
-The more color contrast between a woman’s eyes and lips and her skin tone, the more feminine, and thus evolutionary attractive, she is seen.
+Women naturally tend to have darker lips and skin around the eyes.
+So, our brains subconsciously note that as a sign of femininity.
+The more color contrast between a woman’s eyes and lips and her skin tone, the more feminine—and thus evolutionary attractive—she is seen to be.
 Lipstick and eye shadow are makeup staples because they enhance those features.

-The association for Psychological Science explains that we also like symmetrical faces even when we can’t perceive the symmetry.
-You may not realize, but the majority of faces are slightly asymmetrical–either one side will be wider than another, eye shape will have minor differences, one cheekbone may be a bit less pronounced, etc. and the fewer of these variations a face has, the more attractive it is perceived.
-Makeup evens skin tone and contouring, eyeliner and lip liner can also make those features appear more symmetrical.
+The Association for Psychological Science explains that we also like symmetrical faces, even when we can’t perceive the symmetry.
+You may not realize it, but the majority of faces are slightly asymmetrical–either one side will be wider than another, eye shapes will have minor differences, one cheekbone may be a bit less pronounced, etc. And the fewer of these variations a face has, the more attractive it is perceived.
+Makeup evens skin tone and contouring, eyeliner and lipliner also can make those features appear more symmetrical.